gggeek/yet-another-waf-core/README.md

 More examples will come...

-For the moment, seeee projects https://github.com/gggeek/yet-another-docker-socket-proxy and https://github.com/gggeek/yet-another-waf as examples.
+For the moment, see projects https://github.com/gggeek/yet-another-docker-socket-proxy and https://github.com/gggeek/yet-another-waf as examples.

 Or take a look at the Proxy used for the unit testing suite in `./tests/public`